 "Well, not really.
 We just kinda put it wherever it would fit in the empty space."

 He walked over to stand in front of her.
 Giles face remained neutral as he looked down at her.

 "Now, let me get this straight in my mind.
 You moved into Buffy's home, into her mother's room.
-You then proceeded to strip that room bare and refurbish it.
+You then proceeded to strip the room bare and refurbish it.
 I'm guessing from the household accounts.
 Then you took Joyce's personal belongings and rather than packing them up properly.
-You dumped them on the floor, which has since flooded ruining everything, which by the way was not yours to do with as you pleased," he roared.
+You dumped them on the floor, which has since flooded ruining everything, which by the way was not yours to do with as you pleased," he roared at her.

 Willow nodded as Tara glared at her.
 When Tara moved in the room had already been redone; she had offered to help pay.
-Willow told her that she already took care of it.
+Willow told her it was already taken care of.
 It was a gift for her, for them.
 When the pipes broke and Xander helped fix them, Tara was thrilled with the new tub.
 Buffy had thanked them for their help.
-She had asked if anything gotten ruined.
+She had asked if anything had gotten ruined.
 Willow and Xander told her only some old junk, nothing of any importance.
 Buffy never went into the their room, while she was still in Sunnydale.
-She told Tara that she just couldn't face it, yet.
+She told Tara she just couldn't face it, yet.

 "Don't yell at her Giles, it was an accident.
 What's the big deal about the picture?"
 Xander defended his friend.
 He moved away from Anya to stand beside Willow.

 "It was priceless to Buffy, and the first art Joyce ever purchased.
 From my understanding, it was also worth quite a bit of money."

 "Oh, then I know how to fix this.
 All you have to do is file an addendum with the insurance company, and they'll pay you.
 I'm sure Buffy would rather have a nice big check than some old picture."
 Anya grinned happy to help resolve the issue.